kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9936-vpa-observation-window/README.md

 No VPA spec change affects the gate **except** modifying `initialDelaySeconds` itself: the new value simply moves the expiry (`CreationTimestamp + initialDelaySeconds`), so on the next reconcile the gate may open earlier (value shortened or removed) or stay closed longer (value extended).
 No other field — existing or added to the CRD in the future — participates in gate evaluation; `updateMode` changes only what happens once the gate opens.

 Re-arm after expiry is possible but not guaranteed: because the window is anchored to `CreationTimestamp`, a modification re-arms the gate only when the new expiry still lies in the future.
 This is intentional — it lets users extend an observation window in response to observed instability without deleting the VPA, while a larger-but-already-elapsed value on an old VPA simply has no effect.
-If reviewers consider this a footgun serious enough to justify admission logic, we can add a check rejecting PATCHes that would push `expiry` past `now` once the window has already elapsed — see [Alternatives Considered](#alternatives-considered).
+If reviewers consider this a footgun serious enough to justify admission logic, we can add a check rejecting PATCHes that would push `expiry` past `now` once the window has already elapsed.

 ### Interaction with `updateMode`